dynatrace-oss/terraform-provider-dynatrace/docs/resources/openpipeline_events.md

 - `dimensions` (List of String) List of dimensions to add to the metric
 - `sample_data` (String) Sample data related to the processor for documentation or testing

+<a id="nestedblock--pipelines--pipeline--metric_extraction--processor--sampling_aware_counter_metric_extraction_processor"></a>
+### Nested Schema for `pipelines.pipeline.metric_extraction.processor.sampling_aware_counter_metric_extraction_processor`

+Required:

+- `description` (String) Name or description of the processor
+- `enabled` (Boolean) Indicates if the object is active
+- `id` (String) Identifier of the processor.
+Must be unique within a stage.
+- `matcher` (String) Matching condition to apply on incoming records
+- `metric_key` (String) The key of the metric to write

+Optional:

+- `aggregation` (String) Indicates whether aggregation is considered for metric extraction
+- `dimensions` (List of String) List of unique dimensions to add to the metric.
+Dimensions are represented in the format '({dimensionName}=)?{sourceField}'.
+'{dimensionName}' is optional if {sourceField} represents a valid metric dimension name.
+'{sourceField}' has to represent a valid DQL field accessor and it can access a nested field (for example, 'field[field2][0]')
+- `sample_data` (String) Sample data related to the processor for documentation or testing
+- `sampling` (String) Indicates whether sampling is considered for metric extraction.
+Possible values: 'DISABLED', 'ENABLED'

+<a id="nestedblock--pipelines--pipeline--metric_extraction--processor--sampling_aware_value_metric_extraction_processor"></a>
+### Nested Schema for `pipelines.pipeline.metric_extraction.processor.sampling_aware_value_metric_extraction_processor`

+Required:

+- `description` (String) Name or description of the processor
+- `enabled` (Boolean) Indicates if the object is active
+- `id` (String) Identifier of the processor.
+Must be unique within a stage.
+- `matcher` (String) Matching condition to apply on incoming records
+- `measurement` (String) Indicates whether the metric value should be the specified field or duration.
+Possible values: 'DURATION', 'FIELD'
+- `metric_key` (String) The key of the metric to write

+Optional:

+- `aggregation` (String) Indicates whether aggregation is considered for metric extraction.
+Possible values: 'DISABLED', 'ENABLED'
+- `default_value` (String) The default value to use if the given field value could not be extracted.
+String value must be a number
+- `dimensions` (List of String) List of unique dimensions to add to the metric.
+Dimensions are represented in the format '({dimensionName}=)?{sourceField}'.
+'{dimensionName}' is optional if {sourceField} represents a valid metric dimension name.
+'{sourceField}' has to represent a valid DQL field accessor and it can access a nested field (for example, 'field[field2][0]')
+- `field` (String) The field from which to extract the value for the metric, or 'null' for a duration measurement
+- `sample_data` (String) Sample data related to the processor for documentation or testing
+- `sampling` (String) Indicates whether sampling is considered for metric extraction.
+Possible values: 'DISABLED', 'ENABLED'

 <a id="nestedblock--pipelines--pipeline--metric_extraction--processor--value_metric_extraction_processor"></a>